Why Sri Lanka’s economy collapsed and what’s next

 Sri Lanka crisis: Why the country’s economy collapsed and what’s next?

-Sri Lanka’s departing prime minister says the island nation’s debt-laden economy has “collapsed” as it runs out of money to pay for food and fuel
+Sri Lankan president Ranil Wickremesinghe said late last month that the island nation’s debt-laden economy had “collapsed”

-Sri Lanka’s prime minister said late last month that the island nation’s debt-laden economy had “collapsed” as it runs out of money to pay for food and fuel.
+Sri Lanka’s new president Ranil Wickremesinghe, then prime minister, said late last month that the island nation’s debt-laden economy had “collapsed” as it runs out of money to pay for food and fuel.
 Short of cash to pay for imports of such necessities and already defaulting on its debt, it is seeking help from neighboring India and China and from the International Monetary Fund.

-Prime Minister Ranil Wickremesinghe, who took office in May, was emphasizing the monumental task he faced in turning around an economy he said was heading for “rock bottom.”
-On Saturday both he and President Gotabaya Rajapaksa agreed to resign amid mounting pressure from protesters who stormed both their residences and set fire to one of them.
+Wickremesinghe, who was elected as the new president on Wednesday, was emphasizing the monumental task he faced in turning around an economy he said was heading for “rock bottom.”
+Last week, both he and President Gotabaya Rajapaksa agreed to resign amid mounting pressure from protesters who stormed both their residences and set fire to one of them.

 Sri Lankans are skipping meals as they endure shortages and lining up for hours to try to buy scarce fuel.
 It’s a harsh reality for a country whose economy had been growing quickly, with a growing and comfortable middle class, until the latest crisis deepened.